Like this article? We’ve got more! Check out the rest of our articles on skincare innovation, skin health, and combatting environmental stressors.

 Sunscreen in my makeup protects me.

-Unfortunately, no. As we discussed before, the amount of sunscreen required to achieve the label SPF is pretty thick.
+Nope.
+As we discussed before, the amount of sunscreen required to achieve the label SPF is pretty thick.
 This would likely mean layers and layers of makeup.
-This is why it is recommended to use sunscreen in addition to makeup, and sun protection strategies to protect your face.
-Also, remember that other areas of your body are still exposed, like your neck, your chest and your hands!
+This is why we recommend using sunscreen in addition to makeup (although an SPF-rated moisturizer, primer, or foundation like those in our post These are the best SPF foundations will help build more protection from environmental stress!)
+Make sure to cover areas outside your face like your neck, your chest and your hands, too!

 Sunscreen will make me vitamin D deficient.

 The scientific jury is still out on this.
 Researchers have difficulty finding subjects who consistently apply enough sunscreen to test this!
 No question, though, Vitamin D is a very important nutrient for our health.
-In an upcoming article, we will explore the science around vitamin D, our health and the sun.
-Vitamin D-rich foods and supplements are ways to ensure that you have enough D in your system.
-To help make this easier, we have formulated The Base Layer gummies with the only available plant-based source of vitamin D3.
+Vitamin D-rich foods and supplements are smart ways to ensure that you have enough D in your system.
+To help make this easier, The Base Layer contains 100% your recommended value of Vitamin D3!

 Have you heard these myths?
 What are other things you've heard about sun protection that you'd like to know what the science says?
 Ask us below!